 Her lawyers actually called Donald Sterling to the stand first, but he wasn’t in the courthouse and was ordered to appear when the nonjury trial resumes in Superior Court on Tuesday afternoon.

 Earlier, a federal judge rejected a bid by Donald Sterling’s lawyers to move the case to federal court.

-NBA owners are scheduled to vote on the deal on July 15.
-It’s also the day that Ballmer’s offer is set to expire — and there is no deal without the judge’s approval of the sale.
+NBA owners are scheduled to vote on the sale to Ballmer on July 15.
+That’s also the day his offer is set to expire — and there is no deal without the judge’s approval of the sale.

 If the sale isn’t completed by Sept.
 15, the league said it could seize the team and put it up for auction.